guettli/git-tips/README.md

 git switch -
 ```

-You could use [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for this, too.
-But I
+You could use [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for this as well, but I
-prefer above solution.
+prefer this approach.

 ## Pull Requests